llcc402/Project1/readme.md

 3. Launch qtconsole or spyder.

-4. Use commands `pip install kaggle` to install kaggle api.
+4. Use commands `!pip install kaggle` to install kaggle api.

 5. Go to <https://www.kaggle.com/username/account> and select 'Create API Token'.
 This will trgger the download of `kaggle.json`